securityfirst/secfirst.org/content/contribute.md

 					<li>Choose your language and translate something.
 Even a single sentence helps!</li>
 				</ol>

-				<p>The awesome <a href="http://www.localizationlab.org">Localization Lab</a> manage volunteer translators for Umbrella.
+				<p>The awesome <a href="http://www.localizationlab.org">Localization Lab</a> manage volunteer translators for Umbrella (read their guide <a href="https://www.localizationlab.org/guide">here</a>).
 If you are an organisation, the fastest way to see Umbrella in your language is to donate money for us to hire a translator.
 Thank you!</p>

 				<h2 id="code" class="spacer-top30 green">Code</h2>